elizeusjunior/App/README.md

 * [Karma](karma-runner.github.io) - Karma - Spectacular Test Runner for JavaScript
 * [Yeoman](http://yeoman.io/) - The web scaffolding for modern apps.

 The base of this project was generated using Yeoman.
-It is a great tool to start.
+It is also a great tool to start.

 ## Versioning